-When you meet another awesome mom business owner, what do do you?
+When you meet another awesome connection, what do do you?

-Exchange business cards, follow up with an email suggesting coffee
+Exchange business cards, and follow up with an email suggesting coffee.

 Creating relationships in your business is just like creating relationships in the rest of your life.
-Some are new and tenuous, while others have been supporting you for years.
+When they are new and tenuous, they take some extra nurturing to gain momentum.

 The same concept applies in business.